State Taxes at a Glance – Kansas

 State Income Taxes in Kansas

 The state of Kansas does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale with multiple brackets (3).
-The tax rates range from between 3.10% to 5.70% for 2020.
+The tax rates range from between 3.10% to 5.70%.
 The highest bracket starts at $30,000.

 State Business Taxes in Kansas